aarontran/snr-filaments/agenda.md

 IF and ONLY IF data are worthwhile, then deal with 1. spectra, 2. full model errors.
 For the time being, only compute FWHMs, simple models, and full models with stderr.
 That's it.
 No more.

+EXTRA: re-run pipeline, on SN 1006 individual regions.
+Does the sub-Bohm diffusion result still stand?????

 ### Science